JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 files in a structured format.

 That bundle can be uniquely identified using an image manifest digest, which is just another name for the digest we've been using all along.
-Here you can us retrieve the manifest digest and use it to make API calls to the registry:
+Here you can retrieve the manifest digest and use it to make API calls to the registry:

 ```{code-block} console
 ---